Staffing Levels and Dependency Audit - Care Homes

 • Q25 | Unanswered

-Are staffing allocations documented and responsive to daily changes (sickness, admissions, deterioration, enhanced observations)?
+Are staffing allocations documented and responsive to daily changes such as sickness, admissions, deterioration or enhanced observations?

 Supporting Notes